upasadena/interactive-cyoa-tutorial/docs/appendix/about.md

 * Made stats publicly viewable
 * Adjusted word count stat from previous release (in accordance with the rule up top)
-* Updated mkdocs-material from version 9.2.0b1 to 9.2.0b3
+* Updated mkdocs-material from version 9.2.0b1 to 9.5, moving from beta channels to the official channels
+* Also updated the other packages to their latest versions
 * Added an `install_requirements.sh` script to make it easier for me to update to newer versions of packages
 * Expanded on the **CONTRIBUTING.md** document in order to facilitate new GitHub